 Media and Conflict

 European City in Literature and Film

 Contemporary French Media

-For more detailed information on curriculum and the Institute, students should review the IAU catalogue, Study Abroad in the South of France, available online.
+For more detailed information on curriculum and the Institute, students should review the IAU catalogue HERE.

 The IAU program is designed for students with an interest in French language and culture.
 The Aix Center track is especially suitable for students who are pursuing an academic area of interest in the humanities or social sciences but who also wish to improve their French language skills.
 Please note that students may combine coursework completed at IAU with on-campus coursework to potentially earn a minor through the French and Francophone Studies Department.
 Students with advanced French language skills who are seeking a full-immersion program should apply for one of the other French language program options.